hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Major takeaways from this paper:

-  - Information on social media quickly reach in 2 hours around 20% of the people it can reach in the end, and reach in 5 hours around 40%.
+  - Information on social media quickly reaches in 2 hours around 20% of the people it can reach in the end, and reach in 5 hours around 40%.
 This is true for both science and rumors.

   - Science news is usually quickly diffused.
 However, long-lasting interest doesn't correspond to the size of the interest.
 This means, even though people keep sharing it, not a lot of people will be interested in it.